Skip to main contentSkip to main content

 Naming Conventions

-Perhaps you have generalized AWS naming conventions from the examples above.
-For those who don't see the pattern, AWS names regions and availability zones are based on a common naming convention.
+Perhaps you have generalized naming conventions from the examples above.
+For those who don't see the pattern, names regions and availability zones are based on a common naming convention.
 For regions, names commonly start with one of a few different designations:

 • af (Africa)